© 2023 CyberNews - Latest tech news,

 The Android version, however, has better features, including a customizable kill switch and the split tunneling feature.
 What the Android app lacks and could make use of is dark web monitoring.

-Norton Secure VPN has Android and iOS versions as well.
+Norton VPN has Android and iOS versions as well.
 The latter doesn’t have a kill switch or the split tunneling feature but does offer an auto-connect button.
 It automatically selects a server with the fastest speed.

-Norton Secure VPN interface
+Norton VPN interface

 As for the Android version, the interface is very similar to the iOS app.
 Yet, unlike with iOS, you get a variety of features, including the necessary kill switch and split tunneling.
 On top of that, you get to enjoy Norton VPN’s ad blocker and Wi-Fi Security feature.